History of Nintendo: Company expansion

-HAL Laboratory, a Japanese game development studio, has had a strong business relationship with Nintendo since HAL was asked to fix issues with Nintendo's Famicom game Pinball (1984).
-The studio released games for Nintendo consoles from that point forward.
+HAL Laboratory, a Japanese game development studio, has had a strong business relationship with Nintendo since 1984, releasing games for Nintendo consoles from that point on.
 In 1993, HAL was on the verge of bankruptcy; at Yamauchi's behest, Nintendo bought them and made them a second-party developer of games for Nintendo systems, on the condition that HAL employee Satoru Iwata become the studio's head.
 Iwata was a game designer and programmer who had been with the studio since 1980, shortly after its founding.
-He had designed the Famicom games Balloon Fight (1984) and Adventures of Lolo (1989).
-After Iwata became the studio's head, he played a major role in developing or publishing their games EarthBound (1994), Pokémon Stadium (1999), Pokémon Gold and Silver (1999), and Super Smash Bros.
-(1999), among others.
+He had designed the Famicom games Balloon Fight and Adventures of Lolo.
+After Iwata became the studio's head, he played a major role in developing or publishing their games EarthBound, Pokémon Gold and Silver, and Super Smash Bros., among others.

 In 1994, after many years of Nintendo's products being distributed in Australia by Mattel since the NES in 1985, Nintendo opened its Australian headquarters and its first managing directors were Graham Kerry, who moved along from Mattel Australia as managing director and Susumu Tanaka of Nintendo UK Ltd.

 In 1995, Nintendo purchased part of Rare.